jacopofar/dsr-db/nosql_data/slides.md

 JSON pros:
 * very easy to read/write manually
 * can handle structured data (e.g. the capitals before)
-* ubiquous, it's the lingua franca of the wb
+* ubiquitous, it's the lingua franca of the wb

 JSON cons:
 * cannot be handled directly by Excel